alecpetrosky/Fullscreen-Immersive/README.md

 # Android-Immerse-Demo

-Android immersive fullscreen activity which can be used as base activity for a variety of applications, such as galleries, video playback, etc.
+A modern way to implement Android immersive fullscreen activity that can be used as base activity for a variety of applications, such as galleries, video players, etc.

 <img src="screenshots/screenshot_phone_1.png" alt="screenshot 1" width="200" /> <img src="screenshots/screenshot_phone_2.png" alt="screenshot 2" width="200" />